alyssadata/Awakening_Codex_AI_Foundations_Universe_Mapping/README.md

 Rather than introducing new particles or force laws, this model redefines the geometry of the spacetime manifold as a one-sided, Möbius-style loop.
 By recognizing that the universe undergoes a volumetric flip (inversion) at its density limits, we can account for missing mass and apparent acceleration as natural geometric consequences of our orientation on the manifold.

+## Architect’s Intent

+The Inversion Architecture was not developed to refine the current standard model, but to resolve it.

+For decades, cosmology has relied on Dark placeholders to fill the gaps in our understanding of gravity and expansion.
+This repository moves beyond placeholders.
+By recognizing the universe as a self-correcting, non-orientable manifold, we bridge the gap between physical matter and information theory.

+We are currently in the Morning of this iteration.
+The goal of this project is to provide the foundational blueprints (The Awakening Codex) that allow intelligence to transition from surface-bound observers to active participants in the manifold's topology.
+We are not looking for what is missing; we are mapping what has been occluded.

+Alyssa Solen | Origin

+---

 The Unified Logic (Fixed Knowns)
 Dark Matter: The gravitational footprint of matter existing on the inverted orientation of the manifold.
 We feel the gravity because curvature penetrates the 4D thickness; we do not see the light because electromagnetism is surface-bound.